Rockylars/Wulfram/docs/items/active/unobtainable/Beast Blast/idea.md

 <br>
 **Abyss:** Orb shaped

-- Fire an unstoppable tech brimstone for 3 seconds with your damage.
+- Fire an unstoppable tech brimstone for 3 seconds with your damage, minimum 5 damage.

 ---